 Ready for your cocktail?
 What’s your favourite kind?
 I’d love to know, just leave me a comment below.

-Lin xx Total time does not take into account the cooling down of the rhubarb syrup.
+Lin xx Recipe for Rhubarb Margarita with Ginger Salt Rim.
+A delicious rhubarb cocktail for Spring or Summer.
+Total time does not take into account the cooling down of the rhubarb syrup.

 Rhubarb Margarita with Ginger Salt